 Sewer Backup Prevention Tips

-- Maintain Your Drains : Most sewer clogs can be prevented by performing regular maintenance and using your drains properly.
+- Maintain Your Drains : Most clogs can be prevented by performing regular maintenance and using your drains properly.
 Avoid putting anything other than toilet paper in the toilet, avoid pouring potentially harmful substances down the drain (such as grease), and if you have one, be smart with how you use your garbage disposal.

-- Get Your Sump Pump Serviced Regularly : It is a good idea to have your sump pump looked at a professionally every few years to make sure clogs are not developing and it is running efficiently.
+- Get Your Sump Pump Serviced Regularly : It is a good idea to have your sump pump looked at professionally every few years to make sure clogs are not developing and it is running efficiently.

 - Address Plumbing Issues Right Away : Don’t allow plumbing issues to linger.
 They will only become more difficult and costly to repair, and they can lead to significant issues such as sewer backups, basement flooding, and other problems.